Oxymoron Worksheets To Print:

 Drawing Lines - Some

-of these the unintended match-ups could actually work.
+of these combinations could offer unintended match-ups that could actually work.

 - Underline the oxymoron in each quotation below.
 Then explain the